bradgwest/paap/write/paper.md

 Despite knowing the gradient, however, it remains unclear how each weight in the network is updated.
 This is achieved via backpropagation, first appreciated by [@Rumelhart_et_al_1986].
-The details are too specific to include here, but the algorithm has two general
+The algorithm has two general steps:
-steps:

 1. Inputs are passed through the network and output values calculated, providing the values needed to calculate epsilon and the derived gradients.